Manshausen Island Resort

 MOMENTS

-Stunning architecture.
+Overlooking the place where the sea and the mountains meet through large floor-to-ceiling windows.
+Wild Norwegian coastline.
+Tranquil fjords.
 Watching sea eagles soar above.
+Fluorescent sky.
 Reading National Geographic by the fire after a day full of adventures.
-Fluorescent sky.

 BEST VISITING MONTHS